balihoo/balihoo-blip-sdk-net/README.md

 # BLIP .NET SDK
-A .NET SDK for interacting with the Balihoo location information platform (BLIP).
+A .NET SDK for interacting with the Balihoo Local Information Platform (BLIP).

 ## Requirements
 - The BLIP .NET SDK targets version 4.5.2 of the .NET Framework.